-This is an extraordinary as what was seen in Acts 5:15.
-If you go to the Frequently Asked Questions and read the article, “Does God Heal?” there are comments on the use of “prayer cloths.”
+If you go to the Frequently Asked Questions and read the article, “Does God Heal?”
+I comment on the use of “prayer cloths.”

 Acts 20:16 “Paul had decided to sail past Ephesus to avoid spending time in the province of Asia, for he was in a hurry to reach Jerusalem, if possible, by the day of Pentecost.”

-This passage may indicate that Paul continued to observe the Old Testament holy days.
-On the other hand, he might have been simply referring to it as a date reference, much as an atheist would refer to Christmas or Easter even though he may not observe either holiday.
+This passage may indicate that Paul continued to observe the Old Testament holy days or he was simply referring to it as a date reference, much as even an atheist would refer to Christmas.

 Acts 20:28 “Keep watch over yourselves and all the flock of which the Holy Spirit has made you overseers.
 Be shepherds of the church of God, which he bought with his own blood.
 I know that after I leave savage wolves will come in among you and will not spare the flock.
 Even from your own number men will arise and distort the truth in order to draw away disciple after them.”